[events]_[manchester dm]_[Blog Picture]

 Maximising ROI: Importing Phone Call Vetted Leads into Google Ads

 In the digital age, businesses rely on various online marketing channels to generate leads and drive conversions.
 However, for certain industries, phone calls remain a vital source of qualified leads.
-To ensure a holistic view of lead generation and optimise marketing efforts, it’s crucial to import phone call vetted leads back into the Google Ads interface.
+To ensure a holistic view of lead generation and optimise marketing efforts, it’s crucial to import your qualified phone call leads back into Google Ads to enable you to track truly valuable leads.
 In this blog post, we will explore the benefits of this approach and outline the steps to successfully import phone call vetted leads into Google Ads.

 Benefits of Importing Phone Call Vetted Leads: